-On November 2, 2000 the Housing Element was certified by the State Department of Housing and Community Development (HCD).
-As required by State Law, an update to the Housing Element is required and is anticipated to be submitted to HCD in June 2008.
+On November 2, 2000 the Town of Apple Valley Housing Element was certified by the State Department of Housing and Community Development (HCD).
+As required by State Law, an update to the Housing Element is required and the first draft was submitted to HCD in September 2008.
+Comments were received from HCD in November 2008 and a second draft was resubmitted to HCD addressing its comments in January 2009.

 The 2000 Housing Element verifies that the General Plan conforms to the State guidelines for Housing Elements and that the Town's fair share of housing needed for the region (as determined under the adopted Regional Housing Needs Assessment) has been accurately identified and appropriate Goals and Policies have been adopted.

 As shown in the table below (Table 24 from the approved and adopted 2000 Housing Element), the Town of Apple Valley was required to strive, through policies, programs and development standards, to encourage the development of approximately 1,000 new residential units within the 1998 to 2005 reporting period of the Element.
-The Town update of the Housing Element will show that the Town continues to be on track to meet the number of new homes needed to conform to the RHNA numbers and development also appears to meet the needs of the community.
+The Town update of the Housing Element will show that the Town continues to be on track to meet the number of new homes needed to conform to the RHNA numbers and development also appears to be meeting the needs of the community.